 Wide area networks are used by businesses that operate across multiple sites.
 Find out the business advantages of using a WAN.

-A WAN, as opposed to a LAN, allows the exchange of data and sharing of systems between sites.
+A wide area network (WAN), as opposed to a LAN, allows the exchange of data and sharing of systems between sites.
 Usually, these are linked together using leased lines in order to provide a secure, robust network.
 In recent years, however, we’ve seen the rise of the software-defined WAN which makes setting up and administering a WAN a much simpler process.

 What is the difference between LAN and WAN?